thoughtbot/trail-map/trails/vim.md

 * Modify your environment via dotfiles.
 * Install plugins.

-You are an advanced vim user when you can:
+You know advanced vim when you can:

 * Identify vim's use of every letter on the keyboard (uppercase and lowercase).